zH4x-Dev/DeveloperTools/README.md

 - `Thumbnail Drawer` Loads and then draws a products thumbnaill texture to the screen.
 - `Service Dumper` Dumps all useful information regaurding service headers the game uses for their API.
 - `Function Dumper` Dump all functions in the game that can be used for function hooks.
+- `Slot Dumper` Dump information about slots in the game.
+- `Product Dumper` Dump  information about the products in the game.
 - `Inventory Dumper` Dump information about the products in your inventory.
-- `Product Dumper` Dump  information about the products in the game.
-- `Slot Dumper` Dump information about slots in the game.
-- `Map Dumper` Dump all user-available information about maps in the game.
 - `Playlist Dumper` Dump all user-available information about playlists in the game.
 - `Paint Dumper` Dump all information about painted attributes in the game.
 - `Certification Dumper` Dump all information about certified attributes in the game.
 - `Special Edition Dumper` Dump all information about special edition attributes in the game.
+- `Title Dumper` Dump all information about in-game titles.
 - `Team Edition Dumper` Dump all information about team editions in the game.
+- `Map Dumper` Dump all user-available information about maps in the game.

 ## Commands and Examples